Putin recognizes independence of Ukraine rebels | DW | 21.02.2022

 German Chancellor Olaf Scholz and French President Emmanuel Macron have "expressed disappointment" over the decision in phone calls with Putin.

-The announcement came amid an uptick of violence in the long-running conflict between Ukrainian troops and pro-Russian rebels.
-The move by Moscow is expected to escalate fears among Ukraine and its allies about a Russian invasion.
+The move came amid an uptick of violence in the long-running conflict between Ukrainian troops and pro-Russian rebels.
+It is expected to escalate fears among Ukraine and its allies about a Russian invasion.

 The leaders of the self-declared separatist republics of Luhansk and Donetsk released statements earlier on Monday calling on Moscow to recognize them as independent states.
 The two regions broke away from Ukraine's control in 2014.